top of page

 How to Seize the Opportunity

-Capitalizing on crashes requires preparation and discipline:
+Capitalizing on crashes requires preparation and discipline.
+Here are some strategies:

-• Maintain Liquidity: Keep cash or liquid assets to buy when prices are low.
+Keep cash or liquid assets to buy when prices are low.
 A disciplined cash reserve strategy ensures you’re ready to act.

-• Focus on Quality: Target companies with strong balance sheets, consistent earnings, or resilient business models.
+Target companies with strong balance sheets, consistent earnings, or resilient business models.
 In fixed income, prioritize high-grade bonds to minimize default risk.

-• Think Long-Term: Crashes are temporary; markets historically recover.
+Crashes are temporary; markets historically recover.
 A 5-10 year horizon reduces the impact of short-term volatility.

-• Avoid Emotional Decisions: Fear drives selling during crashes.
+Fear drives selling during crashes.
 Stick to a data-driven plan to avoid locking in losses.

 Seaview’s Expertise